-Bevel angles can be set from 49° right to 49° left and can be cut with the mitre arm set between 50° left or 60° right.
+Bevel angles can be set from $49^{\circ}$ right to $49^{\circ}$ left and can be cut with the mitre arm set between $50^{\circ}$ left or $60^{\circ}$ right.
 Refer to the Features and Controls section for detailed instructions on the bevel system.

-- Loosen the bevel lock 31, and move the saw to the left or right as desired.
-It is necessary to move the fence 13 to allow clearance.
-Tighten the fence adjustment knob 12 after positioning the fences. - 2.
+- Loosen the bevel lock knob 31, and move the saw to the left or right as desired.
+It is necessary to move the fence 11 to allow clearance.
+Tighten the fence adjustment knob 10 after positioning the fences. - 2.
 Tighten the bevel lock firmly.

-At some extreme angles, the right side fence might have to be removed.
+At some extreme angles, the right or left side fence might have to be removed.
 Refer to Fence Adjustment in the Adjustments section for important information on adjusting the fences for certain bevel cuts.

-To remove the right fence, unscrew the fence adjustment knob 12 several turns and slide the fence out.
-The right fence is secured to the base with a lanyard to prevent it from being lost.
+To remove the left or right fence, unscrew the fence adjustment knob 10 several turns and slide the fence out.